kmansouri/QSAR-ready/README.md

 - Smiles file (.smi) with standardized structures (kekule form)
 - CSV file with  structures that failed standardization with a specified error flag (parsing and valence errors, inorganics, mixrutres...)
 - CSV file with salts/solvent information that can be used in OPERA (in command line) for optimal prediction results (MP and logP models)

+The parameters selected by default are suggested for use in OPERA.

+All configuration required is avaialble in the input component.
+The workflow will then adapt and run autonomously.

+The workflow can also be executed in batch mode using the command line:
+<knime path>\knime.exe -reset -nosplash -nosave -application org.knime.product.KNIME_BATCH_APPLICATION -workflowDir="knime-workspace/QSAR-ready_2.5.6" -workflow.varaiable=cmd_input,"<input path>\inputfile",String